Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Additional Problem Analysis

 \subsection{HARP Model Illustration}

-Figure~\ref{fig:harp} illustrates the HARP model using the same diagram style as our model's diagram (Figre~\ref{fig:model} in the main paper).
+Figure~\ref{fig:harp} illustrates the HARP model using the same diagram style as our hierarchical MoE model's diagram (Figre~\ref{fig:model}).
 It shows the five components of the HARP model.
-Since we focus more on the MoE structure, the diagram ignores some details of the HARP model.
+This diagram ignores some details of the HARP model.
 For more details, please refer to the HARP paper~\cite{harp}.